minicomp/ed/documentation.md

 To use a line break in block elements add two spaces after the end of the line where you want the break.
 You can't see them after `&c., 1835.` but they are there.

 Things get a bit complicated when we want to use poetry inside the block or when the block is included in another block element, like a footnote.
-Here's the last two stanzas from "A Parody" in *The Narrative of the Life*, which shows an example of a blockquote of poetry:
+Here's the last two stanzas from "A Parody" in *Narrative of the Life*, which shows an example of a blockquote of poetry:

 ~~~
 ...